Common Reasons People Seek Therapy

 Life transitions—such as career changes, shifts in relationships, becoming a parent, health changes, or questioning long-held roles or beliefs—can bring uncertainty, grief, and self-doubt.
 Even changes that are chosen or positive can disrupt a sense of stability or identity.
 In therapy, we work to make sense of these transitions, clarify your values, and identify what feels meaningful and sustainable moving forward.
 I use evidence-based, insight-oriented and skills-based approaches to help clients navigate uncertainty, build confidence in decision-making, and move through change with greater clarity, flexibility, and self-trust.

-In therapy, we work to understand the role perfectionism plays in managing anxiety, and to develop more flexible, sustainable ways of responding to stress and expectations.
+High standards can feel like a strength, yet also create relentless internal pressure and chronic stress.
+In therapy, we work to understand the role perfectionism plays in your life, and develop more flexible, sustainable ways of responding to stress and expectations.
 Using evidence-based cognitive and mindfulness-informed approaches, therapy helps clients reduce unhelpful thinking patterns, build self-compassion, and create ways of working and living that support both effectiveness and well-being—without relying on constant self-pressure.

-Difficulty managing your emotions can involve intense emotional reactions, rapid mood shifts, or feeling overwhelmed by emotions that feel hard to manage or recover from.
+Intense or rapidly shifting emotions can be exhausting and get in the way of healthy relationships and daily functioning.
 You may notice emotions escalate quickly, linger longer than you’d like, or lead to behaviors you later regret—especially in the context of close relationships.
 These patterns are often deeply ingrained and can be exhausting to live with, but they are not a personal failing.

-In therapy, we focus on understanding emotional patterns, increasing awareness of triggers, and developing practical skills to help you respond more thoughtfully rather than react impulsively.
-Drawing from evidence-based, skills-focused and mindfulness-informed approaches, therapy supports greater emotional stability, improved distress tolerance, and stronger emotion regulation over time—helping you build a more steady and satisfying relationship with yourself and others.
+In therapy, we focus on understanding emotional patterns, increasing awareness of triggers, and developing practical skills to help you respond more thoughtfully, rather than react impulsively.
+Drawing from evidence-based, skills-focused and mindfulness-informed approaches, therapy helps build greater emotional stability, improve distress tolerance, and create emotional balance, which helping you build a more steady and satisfying relationship with yourself and others.

 Relationship Concerns